BraadMartin/simple-graphql-api/readme.md

 ### Fields ###

 The fields you can specify are a direct mapping to the fields on the post, term, and comment objects you get when you call `get_post()`, `get_term()`, and `get_comments()` in WordPress.
 Any fields you ask for that are not valid keys on the post/term/comment object will be treated as meta keys, and any matching meta values will be included in the response.
+This means that there is no formal distinction between core fields and meta fields.
+There are only field names, and they either have a matching value or they don't.

+Blurring the distinction between core fields and meta fields like this lets you think about custom resource objects in purely abstract terms.
+From the perspective of the API the basic resource types (Posts, Terms, and Comments) don't have any defined structure other than what you want them to have.
+You have complete freedom to make use of only the fields you care about and ignore the rest.

+It is always recommended, however, to be aware of whether your fields are living on the WordPress resource itself (in the main posts, terms, and comments tables) or in meta (in the postmeta, termmeta, or commentmeta tables).
+Responses will generally always be faster when less meta is involved, so abuse the core fields before abusing meta if possible.

 ### Special Keywords ###

-This plugin includes special keywords **terms**, **comments**, and **default** that you can pass as field names to allow for specific use cases.
+This plugin includes special keywords **terms**, **comments**, and **default** that you can pass as field names to support specific use cases.

 The fundamental query mechanism with Simple GraphQL API revolves around resource IDs, but a common use case for WordPress sites is getting a collection of posts or a specific post and also wanting the terms and comments associated with that post.
 It would be a shame to have to make multiple requests to get all of this at once.
 This plugin supports this use case with the **terms** and **comments** keywords.

-To get the term IDs and comment IDs associated with a post you can simply pass "terms" and "comments" as fields you want when querying the /posts/ endpoint:
+To get the term IDs and comment IDs associated with a post you can simply pass "terms" and "comments" as fields you want when querying the `/posts/` endpoint:

 	/wp-json/graph/v1/posts/1?fields=ID,post_title,terms,comments